 While insurance companies should provide a lump sum to cover all accident-related expenses, in many cases, the amount they are willing to offer is typically unfair and insufficient without help from an experienced auto accident lawyer like Carl Nagle.

-Whether you’re driving near the the biggest university or college near Durham, NC or taking a short ride to the store, a car crash can happen in a split second.
+Whether you're driving near Durham Technical Community College in Durham, NC or taking a short ride to the store, a car crash can happen in a split second.
 When it does, it can leave you confused and disoriented.
-However, taking quick action after an accident can help preserve your rights if you’re injured.
-Keep these steps in mind if you’re ever involved in a car wreck in North Carolina:
+However, taking quick action after an accident can help preserve your rights if you're injured.
+Keep these steps in mind if you're ever involved in a car wreck in North Carolina:

 If someone's actions or lack of action caused you harm while driving, you may have a valid personal injury claim.
 There are many types of physical and emotional injuries that fall into different categories.
 At Nagle & Associates, P.A., we’ll work with you one-on-one to gather evidence that can prove your case and help you receive the compensation you deserve.
 Whether you were in a collision involving a drunk driver, hit while walking to work, or sustained injuries in a motorcycle accident, our goal is to help you collect the full amount of compensation that the law allows.